If you want to see the most beautiful exotic African birds on the continent, then the question is where to start from.

 - The greater flamingo; the largest of all the species has pale pink plumage, long and lean necks, and bills that have a downward curve that is black-tipped.

-The greater flamingo generally prefer warmer regions and can be found in Botswana, Namibia, Tanzania, and Kenya.
+The greater flamingo generally prefers warmer regions and can be found in Botswana, Namibia, Tanzania, and Kenya.

 Personally, I was greatly impressed by the flamingos in the great Ngorongoro crater in Tanzania.
 Agh, those fine memories!